Gunmen at Nigeria church shot from both inside, outside

 At least 50 people including children were killed in the attack, according to a state lawmaker from the area.

-Worshippers had just arrived for Pentecost Sunday Mass when gunfire erupted at the St. Francis Catholic Church in Ondo state, said Bishop Jude Arogundade of the Ondo Catholic Diocese.
+Worshippers were attending Pentecost Sunday Mass when gunfire erupted at the St. Francis Catholic Church in Ondo state.
+Bishop Jude Arogundade of the Ondo Diocese said there were gunmen inside the church but also other gunmen outside who then killed churchgoers fleeing in terror.

 Steven Omotayo, who lives near the church, rushed to the scene upon hearing the gunshots.